“Big things come in small packages”

 As Neve progressed through school, she was given the opportunity to talk about being a premature baby and how her entrance to the world may have been slightly different to the rest of her classmates.
 She also had the opportunity to take her little brothers in for ‘show and tell’ when they were six months old.

 Neve left Primary school in July and is now going to secondary school in a few weeks.
 We are immensely proud to say that she passed her 11 plus and achieved outstanding results in her SATs, and is now going to a local grammar school, which is all the more remarkable due to her difficult start in life.

 I recently had an interview for a job promotion and was asked who my hero was.
 I had no hesitation is responding that it is my daughter.
 Seeing her develop into the bright, loving, intelligent and compassionate young lady she has become has changed our lives forever.
 She also gave us the hope and inspiration to deal with the even more complex second pregnancy.

 With Neve, Luke and Owen we have been very lucky with their health and well-being.
 Although it did take us some time to move on from the traumatic start to their little lives, over time I think we managed to embrace it and accept that their prematurity didn’t have to define them (or us, as parents).
 They will catch up, prosper and succeed.
 Maybe they are just that little bit more special (although we are probably just very biased!)

-If you have been affected by any of the issues mentioned in this post, please call our helpline on 0500 618 140.
+If you have been affected by any of the issues mentioned in this post, please call the Bliss helpline.
 If you would like to share your story with Bliss, please email us on firstname.lastname@example.org.